cferdinandi/adventure/content/rules.md

 You pick a new feature, _Tangle of Vines_, from the Features list.
 Because you hit an odd level, you also increase your WIS stat from 3 to 4.
 WIS is your spell stat, so you want to maximize the likelihood that your spells work.
 {{</callout>}}

+## House Rules

+House rules are strongly encouraged in Adventure.
+Here are some ideas you may want to adapt to your game.

+### Pets

+For added fun, characters can have a pet that accompanies them on their adventures and helps them along the way.
+This can add a fun dimension to the game.

+Pets can be small and sensible (a cat, dog, or woodland creature) or large and absurd (a dinosaur, dragon, or elephant).
+A player’s pet can be used to get them out of a tough situation, as a weapon in battle, or just for added flavor and interest in role playing.

+{{<callout title="Example">}}
+Quill didn't expect the rope to snap on the sharp edge of the well, or he never would have come down here by himself.

+Fortunately, he brought along Geoffrey, his pet rat.
+He instructed Geoffrey to scurry up the wall and find help.

+_Roll to see what happens._
+{{</callout>}}

+### Tinkering

+If you have an adventurer who loves to build things and has a big imagination, tinkering is an awesome special skill.
+A tinkerer can build small creations from bits of scrap metal and wood.

+**Here’s how it works.**

+- Tinkered items can be robotic toys, weapons, tools, and more.
+- Tinkered items are small and fragile, and stop working after a few turns.
+- Only one tinkered item can exist at a time.
+- The parts from a tinkered item can be reclaimed to build another (either after it break, or when the adventurer decides they’d like to build something else).

+The Game Master may choose to have the adventurer first acquire a tinker kit: gears, bits of scrap metal, and some small tools from a shopkeeper in the game.